 “No!
-And your definition of ‘fun’ is broken.”
+And your definition of ‘fun’ is severely broken.”

 YOUR ASSISTANCE IS REQUIRED.

 Vicky heaved a sigh and rolled her eyes.
-“I have,” she checked her pocket chronometer, “38 minutes and 20 seconds left for today.
-Go get Avera.
+“I have,” she checked her pocket chronometer, “Thirty-eight minutes and twenty seconds left for today.
+Get Avera.
 She likes doing your jobs.”

 SHE IS ALREADY ON ONE.

-Outside, the lighting flickered and dimmed for several moments before returning to its normal luminescence.
+Outside in the arcade, the light fixtures flickered and dimmed for several before returning to acceptable luminance values.

 “Alright, fine!
 I’m coming.
-What assistance is required of me?.”
-Vicky stalked out of the front door as the last blast panel slammed down behind her, closing the storefront.
-The sign’s lights winked out indicating it was really closed.
+What is this assistance required of me?.”
+Vicky stalked out onto the walk as the security panel slammed down behind her, sealing Power and Canisters.
+The store’s sign blinked off.

 EXCELLENT.
 I KNEW YOU WOULD AGREE.

-“There wasn’t much of a choice.”
-Vicky muttered and leaned up against the window.
-She checked her chronometer again.
+“There wasn’t much of a choice,” Vicky muttered and leaned up against the window.
+She rechecked her chronometer.
 “35 minutes and 40 seconds.”

 YOUR ASSISTANCE IS REQUIRED IN THE BASEMENT.
 TAKE YOUR BOOTS AND SPECIAL OUTFIT.
 MAYBE THAT NICE LITTLE NUMBER YOU KEEP HIDDEN IN LOCKER #1045.

-The lights flickered, illuminating the stairwell in dull ominous light as it descended into the dark abyss below.
+Lights flickered, illuminating the steps in a dull ominous light as it descended into the dark abyss below.
 “If you are doing this on purpose, I’m going to bolt you instead.”
-She hefted the rifle towards one of the myriad of security cameras that dotted the interior of the building.
+She hefted the rifle towards one of the myriads of security cameras that dotted the interior of the building.
 The lights flared up as bright as the noonday sun, revealing the entire stairwell and as far as the underground hallways and mazes allowed her to see.
-“That’s what I thought.”
+Vicky smiled wryly, “that’s what I thought.”

 At the bottom of the stairs stood about three feet of water.
-Undetermined things were floating around in the water, having come off their shelves.
+Boxes, crates and a horde of other unidentifiable items from the submerged shelving floated everywhere.

 DEAR ME.
-I WILL NEED A CLEAN UP CREW DOWN HERE.
+A CLEANUP CREW IS REQUIRED DOWN HERE.